tdwiser/physhandout/README.md

 There are FOUR different ways to include solutions, depending on the context:

 * `\begin{solution}...\end{solution}` is for long solutions (e.g. to pset problems).
-  They are completely ignored when hidden and decorated with some horizontal rules and *Solution.* at the beginning.
+  They are completely ignored when hidden and decorated with some horizontal rules and **Solution.** at the beginning when unhidden.
 * `\soln{...}` is for short, inline solutions (e.g. in lecture exercises) that leave a space for the student to write the solution in.
   This works inside math environments, etc.
 * `\solnx{...}` is the same as `\soln` except it doesn't leave a space for the student to write in.